Fasermaler/DCS-Guides-and-Notes/DCS F-14/DCS F-14.md

    2. Set the left throttle detent to "Idle" - Left Click the right throttle
    3. As the left engine starts, Jester will begin to flick switches, use this as the cue to proceed

-10. Turn on the SAS - flick the following 3 switches into the upright position:
+10. Turn on the Stability Augmentation System (SAS) - flick the following 3 switches into the upright position:

     ![1552668791416](assets/1552668791416.png)